venkatpx/dcos-docs/1.9/api/index.md

 ## Authentication

-Some routes are unauthenticated, but most require an auth token.
+Some routes are unauthenticated, but most require an authentication token.

 For details on how to obtain and use an authentication token, see [Authentication HTTP API Endpoint](/docs/1.9/administration/id-and-access-mgt/iam-api/).